qiboteam/qibo-dbqa/README.md

 More specifically, given an input Hamiltonian $H_0$, there are several techniques in quantum computing to compute its eigenstates.

 A standard way is to run variational quantum circuits.
 For example, Qibo already features  the `VQE` model [2] which provides the implementation of the variational quantum eigensolver framework.
-DBQAs allow to go beyond VQE in that they take a different approach to compiling the quantum circuit approximating the eigenstate.
+DBQAs allow to go beyond VQE in that they take a different approach to compiling the quantum circuit approximating the eigenstate [3].

 ## What is the unitary of DBQA?